wavefrontHQ/wavefront-jersey-sdk-java/docs/advanced-mode.md

 # Wavefront Jersey SDK
-This document explains the advanced mode to configure Wavefront Jersey SDK.

-## Set Up a WavefrontJerseyFilter
+This page provides custom steps for setting up the Wavefront by VMware Jersey SDK in your application.
+With custom setup, you instantiate helper objects explicitly in your code instead of using the configuration files shown with [Quickstart setup](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java/blob/master/README.html).

+Custom setup gives you complete control over all settable aspects of instrumenting the Jersey framework in a microservice.
+You should use custom setup if you want to tune performance through the `WavefrontSender`, or if you want to implement your own configuration-file mechanism.

+## Custom Setup
-This SDK provides a `WavefrontJerseyFilter` for collecting HTTP request/response metrics and histograms.
+Follow the steps below to set up a `WavefrontJerseyFilter` for collecting HTTP request/response metrics and histograms.
 See the [Jersey documentation](https://jersey.github.io/documentation/latest/filters-and-interceptors.html) to understand how filters work.

-The steps for creating a `WavefrontJerseyFilter` are:
+For each microservice in your application that uses a Jersey-compliant framework:
 1. Create an `ApplicationTags` instance, which specifies metadata about your application.
 2. Create a `WavefrontSender` for sending data to Wavefront.
 3. Create a `WavefrontJerseyReporter` for reporting Jersey metrics and histograms to Wavefront.